 All CMS comes with essential functions and features to get you started.
 If you want to add more than these, you can install plugins.

 The ease of editing, updating, and managing content is one of the reasons why the software has been such a hit and adopted by the online community.
 It comes with a WYSIWYG editor, which is similar to MS Word.

 It provides a non-tech way of creating new pages, adding bold, italics, hyperlinking, and more without knowing any HTML code.
 The created page sits in the central repository.
 It stores all the content and provides additional valuable details such as:

 2. User Management & Rights

-The CMS comes with user management features, making it easier for you to track the users on your website.
+The CMS comes with user management features, making tracking the users on your website easier.
 It also gives different permission levels to provide appropriate rights to the user based on their role.

 3. Easy to modify designs

 CMS makes it easier for you to redesign your website.
 The content and design are separate.

 Customizing is much easier for a non-tech or tech guy without writing tens of lines of code.
 Implementation of design sitewide or on a specific page is comparatively easy to a traditional website.

 The CMS comes with a backend and a front end.
 If you create a dynamic site or create any, you know it is an additional and considerable cost.